- Rapid Reference

 - Common risk factors for preeclampsia:

-- History of preeclampsia, renal disease, hypertension, or diabetes
+- History of preeclampsia, renal disease, hypertension, diabetes, obesity.

 - Coags, D-dimer, and fibrinogen (note that normally, fibrinogen is elevated in pregnancy).

 - If febrile/hypotensive: lactate, blood cultures, procalcitonin.

 - Useful reference on normal lab values in pregnancy: Perinatology.com.

 definition of preeclampsia

 - HTN developing or worsening >20 weeks after gestation, including either: